HakimJu/TunTaxi/README.md

 # TunTaxi
-Order a Taxi from your Smartphone
+A mobile application which allows the user to order a Taxi just with one click from his Android SmartPhone